(Last Modified on September 5, 2017)

 Institutions may require students living in housing to purchase a meal plan.
 Actual utilization of dining options by students required to purchase meal plans will be reviewed as a part of the annual rate approval process.

-Dining dollars may be an optional charge that students may elect to add to their meal plan.
+Dining dollars may come with meal plans or be an optional charge that students may elect to add to their meal plan.
 Any unused dining dollars must be tracked by the Institution.
-Unused dining dollars must be refunded to the student no later than upon separation from the institution.
+Unused dining dollars (other than nominal amounts less than $10) must be refunded to the student no later than upon separation from the institution.

 Contracts must be annually renewable.
 Renewal options in excess of 9 years require the approval of the BOR Strategic Sourcing Director.
 Institutions are required to review contracts prior to exercising a renewal option to ensure the contract terms remain competitive.